The Value of Information in Retrospect: Applications

 We use assign weak independent prior distributions to the parameters:

-We set $\alpha_1 = 0$ for identifiability purposes and each of the parameters is independent of the others in the prior distribution.
+We set $\alpha_1 = 0$ for identifiability purposes, and each of the parameters is independent of the others in the prior distribution.

-The main goal of the analysis of this data is to estimate the prevalence of HIV for each of the four regions for each of the years examined.
-It is true that even according to the above model, each region has various levels of HIV prevalence around each site.
-Thus we set the goal to be to estimate the median HIV prevalence of the sites for each region.
-That is, we wish to estimate
+The main goal of the analysis is to estimate the prevalence of HIV for each of the four regions for each of the years examined.
+It is true that even according to the above model, each region has varying levels of HIV prevalence around each site.
+Thus we set the goal to be to estimate the following quantity for each region and year: